mayaanne/foundations/week-3/core-blog-eq.md

 - Published that discussion as a personal blog

 ## Summary
-In the last Core Exercise you spents some time researching EQ and IQ.
+In the last Core Exercise you spent some time researching EQ and IQ.
 Use those insights for your cultural blog post.

 ## Application